Peter Zumthor: Recognition

 In 1994, he was elected to the Academy of Arts, Berlin.
 In 1996, he was made an honorary member of the Bund Deutscher Architekten (BDA).
 In 1998, Zumthor received the Carlsberg Architectural Prize for his designs of the Kunsthaus Bregenz in Bregenz, Austria and the Thermal Baths at Vals, Switzerland (see below).
 He won the Mies van der Rohe Award for European Architecture in 1999.
 Recently, he was awarded Praemium Imperiale in (2008) and the Pritzker Architecture Prize (2009).
 In 2012, he was awarded the RIBA Royal Gold Medal.
+On the occasion of his 80th birthday in 2023, the F.A.Z. called Zumthor "the great magician of minimalism."